Bikeman868/RestDB/README.md

 - Uses https for login and authentication.
 - Http Accept header defines output format including html, json, yaml, xml and binary formats.
 - Customizable templates for html output.
 Template name supplied in the query string.
+- Supports row oriented, column oriented or graph tables.
-- Supports row ordered and column ordered tables, indexes and views.
+- Supports indexes and views.
-- Supports transations, locks and isolation levels with full ACID.
+- Supports transations, locks, page versioning and transaction isolation levels with full ACID.
 - Supports stored procedures, functions and custom data types.
 - Query plan optimization.
 Cache and reuse query plans.Statistical analysis of data for query plan optimization.
-- Multiple language support (T-SQL, MySQL and Native).
+- Multiple language support (T-SQL, MySQL, GQL, Cypher and Native).
 - Granular permissions, identity groups and roles.
 - Backup, restore, trasaction logs and replication.
 - Use one file set or many sets and split each file set into as many files as you like to balance simplicity against performance.